JuliaArbTypes/ArbFloats.jl/README.md

 with ArbFloats, please note it as an issue.
 If you have a package that works well
 with ArbFloats, do let us know.

+#### Hewing to the sensible

+Arb is happiest, and performs most admirably using intervals where the radius is
+a very small portion of the working precision.
+Ideally, the radius is kept within
+8*eps(midpoint).
+One way of weighing results that are given as an midpoint+radius
+is to make as a measure of each _finite_ interval `the crispness of its novelty`:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; log2( eps(x)/radius(x) )
+given two, (a, b), one may ascertain their `relative perspicacity`:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; a_rel_b = log( abs(a), abs(b) ), b_rel_a = log( abs(b), abs(a) )

 #### Rough Spots

 This package does whatever it may through the Arb C library.
 On rare occasion,
 this may give a result which makes Arb sense yet appears counter-intuitive here.
 One example is Arb's ability to work with and to return projective infinity (±Inf).
-This package now does now provide a means of working with Arb's complex intervals.
+This package now does now provide a means of working with Arb's complex intervals,

-Arb is happiest, and performs most admirably using intervals where the radius is
-a very small portion of the working precision.
-Ideally, the radius is kept within
-8*eps(midpoint).
-One way that I quantify the usefulness of an interval result
-is to estimate _the crispness of its novelty_ as log(2, eps(x)/radius(x)).
+nor is their access to any of Arb's matrix routines (det, inv, lu, maybe charpoly).

+ArbFloats do not lend themselves easily to higher matrix algebra (svd, eigenvals).
+If someone implements one of the known good algorithms for getting the eigenvalues
+or the svd of a matrix with interval-valued entries, this package is at the ready.

 When the radius is rather large relative to the midpoint (midpoint_radius(2.0, 1.0),
 the string that you see looks like ("[+/- 3.01]").
 That is not  (-3.01) ..
 (3.01),
 as seen using showall (2 ± 1.0000000018626451).
 And when the underlying interval
 is not well-resolvable as a floating point quantity, you may see e.g. _1e+_, _4e+_.
 This are known issues, and will become gone.

+_We use some of Nemo's libraries.
+Nemo is very large, and this work needs less than 1/8th of it._

 ### About Arb and using Nemo's libraries